clarkperkins/click-shell/docs/usage.rst

 The first argument passed to ``make_click_shell`` must be the root level context object for your click application.
-The other 3 args (prompt, intro, hist_file) are the same as described above under the Decorator section.
+The other 3 args (prompt, intro, hist_file, shell_cls) are the same as described above under the Decorator section.